OSGeo/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 PyWPS is an OGC WPS server implementation written in `Python <http://python.org>`_.

-PyWPS allows for the expose geospatial operations (refered as processes).

-PyWPS is `Open Source`_, released under an GNU/GPL license, and runs on all major platforms (Windows, Linux, Mac OS X).

 PyWPS is installed by default on the OSGeo-Live DVD.
 This Quickstart will describe how to:

 * perform a fresh installation of PyWPS